Praise-Jah-Olukoya/Excel-Salary-Dashboard/README.md

-# My First Excel Project: What I Built, What I Learned, and What Still Has Me Scratching My Head
+# An Excel Project: What I Built, What I Learned, and What Still Has Me Scratching My Head

 Just finished a guided Excel project by Luke Barousse and honestly?
 It really stretched me in ways I didn't expect.
 If you're into data and haven't checked him out, you're missing out.